IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * Added rate policer remediation algorithm.

-* Added discussion on code generation with AI-tools based on the draft-
+* Added discussion on code generation with AI-tools based on the draft.

 ## Individual draft submissions